 The satisfied diners show their appreciation by thanking and kissing grandma and then off they go.
 Some people take a nap in the afternoon.
 During the week most people are busy with different schedules so Sunday is the ideal time for everyone.
 I noticed that Sunday lunch is no different from the rest of the week for some households.
 Every day is as if it is Sunday lunch.
 This can vary from family to family.

-Building their future home
+Building their future home for the family

 Parents start building the house of their kids when they are young so that when they get married, they can live next door, upstairs or downstairs.
 This is very common in Calabria.
 You will see many unfinished buildings as they slowly build them.
 Some are very surprised when their kids say they are moving to the North of Italy for more work opportunities.